JAYANTH8261/Time-Gen-OneDay/README.md

 # Time-Gen-OneDay
-Repo to Generate from current time to until it Becomes next day~
+Repo to Generate time from current time to until it Becomes next day~